 A Hard Number

-You’re here for a hard number.
+You’re here for a hard number on revenue requirements for a small business loan.
 While every lender and every loan will be different, there are some general figures that can give you a guiding hand.
 A good amount of lenders may only require $10,000/month in revenue to consider approving the loan.
 Many, however, could require around $30,000/month and higher.
-Again, every situation is unique, and these are very general figures
+Again, every situation is unique, and these are very general figures.

 Debt-Service Coverage Ratio